AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 # Add the Experience Cloud ID Service

-This lesson will guide your through the steps required to implement the [Experience Cloud ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).
+This lesson will guide your through the steps required to implement the [Experience Cloud ID Service extension](https://docs.adobelaunch.com/extension-reference/web/experience-cloud-id-service-extension) and send customer ids.

-The ID Service sets a common visitor id across all Adobe solutions in order to power Experience Cloud capabilities such as audience-sharing between solutions.
+The [Experience Cloud ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/) sets a common visitor id across all Adobe solutions in order to power Experience Cloud capabilities such as audience-sharing between solutions.
 You can also send your own customer ids to the Service to enable cross-device targeting and integrations with your Customer Relationship Management (CRM) system.

 ## Learning Objectives